 The MacGillivray’s warbler’s song is high-pitched, rolling chant of chree, chree, chree, sweet, sweet!
 Its call is a sharp, high chip noise with consistent pitch.

 The MacGillivray’s warbler prefers to breed in the western part of North America, particularly the boreal forests of Canada and the Pacific Northwest of the United States.
-Despite being visually and behaviorally similar to the mourning dove of the east, the two species’ breeding ranges do not overlap.
+Despite being visually and behaviorally similar to the mourning warbler of the East, the two species’ breeding ranges do not overlap.
 The MacGillivray’s warblers inhabit low, dense undergrowth and shady thickets near the edge of coniferous and mixed deciduous forests.
 In the fall, they migrate down south and are often see in substantial numbers in the Southwest of the United States.
 They spend the winter in Central America, particularly Mexico, where they like to stay in shrubs.

 The MacGillivray’s warbler feeds on a variety of insects including beetles, caterpillars, and alfalfa weevils.
 They primarily forage in areas near the ground in dense thickets in order to find insects on foliage and branches.
 Some young birds in Colorado have also been observed as feeding on sap from willow where a sapsucker had previously drilled.